 If you are looking for more information about the career path of a football agent or football intermediary, you are in the right place.
 In this article, we aim to give you more details to enable you to decide whether a football intermediary is the right role for you.
 We will look at an overview of the day-to-day activities of a football agent and examine the best ways to start your career in professional football.

-Common tasks and day-to-day duties of football agents include:
+Common tasks and day-to-day duties of Football Intermediaries include:

-In terms of salary for football intermediaries, this depends greatly on a variety of factors, however, the role of football agent can be an extremely profitable career path.
+In terms of salary for Football Intermediaries, this depends greatly on a variety of factors, however, the role of Football Intermediary can be an extremely profitable career path.
 Typically, the agent will take a cut (usually 3-5%) from a player's wages.
 Arguably, there has never been such a lucrative time to become a football intermediary - it has been reported that a football agent might make between £1,200 and £550,000 per Premier League client per annum.
 As a professional football intermediary, your ability to command a high salary will increase with the experience you have and the quality of players and connections you have.

 Football agents are expected to find new talent, negotiate employment contracts, and endorse deals for their players.
 In return, the football intermediary receives a commission (usually 3-5% of the contract).
 Therefore, with strong business acumen, many football agents become extremely wealthy individuals.
 While some football agents work as part of large corporations, and others are self-employed and work to build up their own business.